Logan007/pucr/doc/Implicit Huffman Trees.md

     010 + [$10..$1F](4 bits) = 7 bits
     011 + [$20..$3F](5 bits) = 8 bits

-This could be continued up to level 4, in which case only the symbol $00 would be encoded by 4 consecutive '0' bits and the other symbols longer respectively.
+This could be continued up to level 4, in which case only the symbol `$00` would be encoded by 4 consecutive `0` bits and the other symbols longer respectively.

 This system might not optimally relflect the actual entropy.
 On the other hand, to describe the tree, we only need to transmit the _level_ used.
-With a view to small packet to compress, maybe this already is quite sufficent despite non-optimality.
+With a view to small packets to compress, maybe this already is quite sufficent despite non-optimality.

 # Decoding